grafana/grafana/docs/sources/auth/planning/index.md

 ## User synchronization between Grafana and Identity Providers

-When integrating Grafana with an Identity Provider, besides the initial authentication configuration, we might want to consider user base and role synchronization.
-This will allow the users within a group to share the same configuration, thus preventing setting permissions for each user.
+When connecting Grafana to an Identity Provider, it's important to think beyond just the initial authentication setup.
+You should also think about synchronizing user bases and roles.
+Doing so will enable users within a group to share the same configuration, so you won't have to set individual permissions for each user.

 ### Team sync